alfonsmr/gcp-resume-challenge-frontend/README.md

 * [Setting up Cloud CDN with a backend bucket](https://cloud.google.com/cdn/docs/setting-up-cdn-with-bucket)

-#### The CI/CD process for the frontend
+#### The CI/CD process

 Now that we have everything in place we will setup a CloudBuild action that builds and publishes our site everytinme we change our webpage and push the changes to Github.
-CloudBuild will be also repsonsible to invalidate the CDN cache every time it runs so we can be sure users are seeing our most recent changes.
+CloudBuild will be also repsonsible to invalidate the CDN cache every time it runs so we can be sure users are getting our most recent changes.

 Cloudbuild will:

 * Download Hugo executable and build our website from our Github files
 * Copy the built website into the GCS Bucket
-* Invvalidate the cache
+* Invalidate the CDN cache

 You can follow this documentation to see how Cloubuild works: